The Dolley Madison Digital Edition: History

 The DMDE was created by Holly Cowan Shulman working in close collaboration with the Papers of James Madison and Rotunda.
 The goal of the edition was and remains twofold: to provide a modern edition of Dolley Madison's correspondence; and to provide a model for a born-digital documentary edition in the field of history.

 There are two previous editions of letters of Dolley Madison.
 The first, edited by her great-niece, Lucia B. Cutts, was originally published in 1886.
 The second, edited by a Washington historian, Allen C. Clark, was published in 1914.
 Both are highly selected and heavily bowdlerized.

 The DMDE was preceded by a selective edition edited by Shulman and David B. Mattern, senior associate editor of the Papers of James Madison: The Selected Letters of Dolley Payne Madison, published in 2003 by the University of Virginia Press.

+The project director is Holly Cowan Shulman, and the managing editor is Mary MacNeil.